 Oscars 2021: Full list of winners and nominees

-After being pushed back by two months, the 93rd Academy Awards are set for Sunday night.
-The show will be broadcast from two locations in Los Angeles: The Dolby Theatre and Union Station.
-Once again, there is no host for the ceremony.
+After being pushed back by two months, the 93rd Academy Awards were held on Sunday.
+The show was broadcast from two locations in Los Angeles: The Dolby Theatre and Union Station.
+Once again, there was no host for the ceremony.

 Check out the full list of nominees and winners below.